coral/ddp/README.md

 This package allows you to write pixel data to a LED strip over [DDP](http://www.3waylabs.com/ddp/) Currently implements sending but haven't gotten to implementing response parsing, works for most use cases though.

+You can use this to stream pixel data to [WLED](https://github.com/Aircoookie/WLED) or any other DDP capable reciever.

 ## Simple Example

 ```go